-- Although asymmetric encryption is compute-intensive, the data key itself is small, so this is not time-intensive. - The IP vendor can use public keys from different vendors to encrypt the same block for different EDA vendors.
-This capability ensures that IP consistency is maintained, because there is no need for multiple copies. - Only the public key from the downstream vendor needs to be passed to the IP vendor.
+- Although asymmetric encryption is compute-intensive, the data key itself is small, so this is not time-intensive. - The IP author can use public keys from different IP consumers to encrypt the IP data key (and therefore the IP data) for each IP consumer.
+This capability ensures that IP consistency is maintained, because there is no need for multiple copies.
+There is just one encrypted IP data block, with multiple keys, one for each specific IP consumer. - Downstream IP consumers only need to pass their specific public key to the IP author, so that the data key can be encrypted for later retrieval.

-Bundling of Encrypted Data Block and Data Key - Step 3
+Step 3: Bundling of Encrypted Data Block and Data Key

-The IP vendor bundles the encrypted data block with the key block into one file for handoff to the EDA vendor.
-Note that this methodology allows the IP vendor to create just one version of the IP which includes the key blocks for all the downstream vendors it supports; for example, a synthesis tool and a simulation tool.
+The IP author bundles the encrypted data block with the key block into one decryption envelope file for handoff to the IP consumer.
+Note that this methodology allows the IP author to create just one version of the IP, and add key blocks for each supported downstream consumer; for example, add key blocks for place-and-route and simulation.
 Also, this approach eliminates the need to securely transmit the symmetric key, because this is included in the file.
 Security is maintained because both the key and the data are encrypted.

-In the figure, this is the point at which the IP vendor hands off the IP to the synthesis tool.
+This is the point at which the IP author hands off the IP to the synthesis tool.